keptn/lifecycle-toolkit/docs/content/en/docs/architecture/components/scheduler/_index.md

 {{< embed path="/docs/assets/scheduler-gates/scheduler.yaml" >}}

-If the Pod is annotated with Keptn specific annotations, the Keptn Scheduler retrieves the WorkloadInstance CRD that is associated with the Pod.
+If the Pod is annotated with Keptn specific annotations, the Keptn Scheduler retrieves the WorkloadVersion CRD that is associated with the Pod.
-The **WorkloadInstance CRD** contains information about the `pre-deployment` checks that need to be performed before the Pod can be scheduled.
+The **WorkloadVersion CRD** contains information about the `pre-deployment` checks that need to be performed before the Pod can be scheduled.

-The Keptn Scheduler then checks the status of the WorkloadInstance CRD to see if the `pre-deployment` checks have finished successfully.
+The Keptn Scheduler then checks the status of the WorkloadVersion CRD to see if the `pre-deployment` checks have finished successfully.
 If the pre-deployment checks have finished successfully, the **Keptn Scheduler** allows the Pod to be scheduled to a node.